teambrookvale/teambrookvale.github.io/collections/_articles/dataintegration.md

 Data integration refers to the process of combining data from multiple sources into a unified view.
 This practice is essential for organizations that seek to leverage their data assets effectively:

-1. **Enhanced Decision-Making**: Integrated data enables companies to view the bigger picture, leading to more informed strategic decisions.
+1. Enhanced Decision-Making: Integrated data enables companies to view the bigger picture, leading to more informed strategic decisions.
-2. **Personalized Services**: By unifying customer data from CRMs with behavioral insights from third-party sources, companies can tailor services to individual needs.
+2. Personalized Services: By unifying customer data from CRMs with behavioral insights from third-party sources, companies can tailor services to individual needs.
-3. **Streamlined Operations**: Integrated workflows eliminate data silos, ensuring that all departments operate cohesively.
+3. Streamlined Operations: Integrated workflows eliminate data silos, ensuring that all departments operate cohesively.

 ---